buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 The Buildbot framework allows you to customize exactly how the build form looks, which builders have a force build form (it might not make sense to force build every builder), and who is allowed to force builds on which builders.

-How you do so is by configuring a  :bb:sched:`ForceScheduler`, and add it into the list `c['schedulers']`
+How you do so is by configuring a  :bb:sched:`ForceScheduler`, and add it into the list :bb:cfg:`schedulers`

 The scheduler takes the following parameters: